 Dr. Pierre Pizem, a general practicioner, earned his Doctorate in Dental Surgery at the University of Montreal in 1991.
 He opened his private dental clinic in 1992 and undertook a career in community dental health at the Montreal Department of Public Health (Direction de la Santé Publique de Montréal-Centre), an agency attached to the Ministry of Health.
 He was a member of the Council of Physicians, Dentists and Pharmacists at the Montreal General Hospital until 2003.

 Adding to his previous studies and experience, he earned a Masters Degree in Public Dental Health from the University of Montreal in 1999, for which he gained recognition as a specialist in this field by the Quebec Order of Dentists (l’Ordre des Dentistes du Québec).

 He introduced the first Root ZX Apex Locator in Canada back in in 1992.
-20 years later, this device became the gold standard in endodontic world
+20 years later, this device became the gold standard in the endodontics world.

-His passion for this specialty did motivate him to create this blog thirteen years ago in order to share the power of innovation in Endodontics.
+His passion for this specialty did motivate him to create this blog in 2004 in order to share the power of innovation in Endodontics.

 He is a member in good standing of the Canadian Academy of Endodontics